 The Groovy Script test step allows you to execute script code as a part of your test case.

+The editor supports all the standard features of ReadyAPI scripting editors such as property expansions, code validation, and code templates.
 Unlike in other editors, you can also debug your code in the Groovy script editor.

 To learn more about the test step, see Groovy Script Test Step.

 Below is a list of the default objects that are available in the Groovy Script test step:

 ||Provides a scripting interface to the test case run.|